Skip to main content

 What is an AI Backend as a Service?

-An AI Backend as a Service is the complete infrastructure layer between your application and your LLM provider, managed as a service.
+An AI Backend as a Service is the complete infrastructure layer between your application and your LLM provider.
 Instead of building and maintaining authentication, CORS proxies, PII protection, rate limiting, conversation memory, and observability yourself, you get all of it out of the box with a single API integration.
-Enterprise customers can self-host Behest in their own cloud for full data residency control.
+It allows frontend developers to build secure AI apps without writing backend code.

 How do I add AI to my web app without building a backend?